edmonddusa/betvictor-currency/README.md

 ## Building the application locally

-To build the application locally and run all test use command below:
+To build the application locally and run all tests use command below:
 ```shell
 mvn clean install
 ```